 Trump’s Propaganda on Huawei Equipment Ban

 Despite the ban on purchasing Huawei equipment, and cutting off trade with Google services, Trump has insisted that Huawei stances an electronic spying risk.
-He has also urged other governments to remove Huawei equipment from mobile network infrastructure.
+He has also urged other governments to remove Huawei equipment from the mobile network infrastructure.
 It is so because the 5G deployment is picking up great momentum in Europe.
 However, the UK isn’t listening to the advice given to them.
 To conclude, Huawei thinks that it is getting unfair treatment from the US.

 Via: The Verge